Esther-Wavinya/Python-Crash-Course-Assignment/sql/sql.md

 ## Querying the salespeople Table Using Basic Keywords in a SELECT Query

-In this exercise, you will create various queries using basic keywords in a **SELECT** query.
+You will create various queries using basic keywords in a **SELECT** query.
 For instance, after a few days at your new job, you finally get access to the company database.
 Your boss has asked you to help a sales manager who does not know SQL particularly well.
 The sales manager would like a couple of different lists of salespeople.